icmake(1)

 Icmake allows programmers to use a programming language (closely resembling the well-known C-programming language) to define the actions that are required for (complex) program maintenance.
 For this, icmake offers various special operators as well as a set of support functions that have shown their usefulness in program maintenance.

-This man-page covers icmake (the program), and its support programs.
-Refer to the icmstart(1)) man-page for information about how a directory can be initialized (created) in which (by default) a C++ or C program can be developed and refer to the icmbuild(1) man-page for information about how icmbuild can be used to handle program maintenance.
-Refer to the bv(icmscript)(7) man-page for a description of the syntax and facilities offered by icmake's scripting language.
+This man-page covers icmake (the program), and its main support programs.
+Refer to the icmstart(1) man-page for information about how a directory can be initialized (created) in which (by default) a C++ or C program can be developed, and refer to the icmbuild(1) man-page for information about how icmbuild can be used to handle program maintenance.

-Icmake does not offer an Integrated Development Environment (IDE).
-Icmake merely performs tasks for which scripts can be written, and only a minimal set of pre-defined scripts (icmstart and icmbuild) that have shown their usefulness when developing and maintaining programs are included in icmake's distribution.
+Icmake should not be confused with an Integrated Development Environment (IDE).
+Icmake merely performs tasks for which scripts can be written, and a minimal set of pre-defined scripts (icmstart and icmbuild) that have proven their usefulness when developing and maintaining programs are included in icmake's distribution.

 In its standard activation modes, icmake uses the following support programs:

-In addition, primarily used for illustration, education, and debugging, the program icmun is available to disassemble compiled icmake byte-code (.bim) files (`bim-files').
-Icmun is not installed in a standard PATH directory but in icmake's lib directory, which commonly is /usr/lib/icmake (see also section ICMUN in this man-page).
+Furthermore, primarily used for illustration, education, and debugging, the program icmun is available to disassemble compiled icmake byte-code (.bim) files (`bim-files').
+Icmun is not installed in a standard PATH directory but in icmake's lib directory, which commonly is /usr/libexec/icmake (see also section ICMUN below).

 Traditional make-utilities recompile sources once header files are modified.
 When developing C++ programs this is often not required, as adding new member functions to classes does not require you to recompile all source files of those classes.
-To handle class dependencies icmbuld(1) may optionally inspect class dependencies, (re)compiling sources of dependent classes when necessary.
-By default, class-dependencies are not interpreted, but they are when the PRECOMP and/or USE_ALL defines, found in the file icmconf file, are activated.
-Refer to the icmconf(7) man-page for details.
+To handle class dependencies icmbuld(1) optionally inspects class dependencies, (re)compiling sources of dependent classes when necessary.
+By default, class-dependencies are not considered, but they are when the USE_ALL, SPCH, and/or (deprecated since version 11.00.00) PRECOMP #define directives, found in the icmconf file, are activated.
+Refer to the icmconf(7) man-page for details about these directives.

-This manpage describes icmake's options in the next section, followed by two sections covering the support programs
+This manpage describes icmake's options in section OPTIONS, followed by sections covering the support programs

 Refer to the icmscript(7) man-page for a description of icmake's C-like scripting language.